 A company stamp or seal is used to validate official documents such as certificates, contracts, and deeds.
 The stamp contains the company name and registration number.
 Even though using a company seal is no longer mandatory in Singapore, it is still a common practice.

 The company secretary is responsible for keeping the company stamp and using it when required.

 When to use a Company Stamp?

 For years, companies have been using seals or stamps to validate and support the authenticity of important documents.
-The use of seal or stamp expresses a company’s commitment to the act or contract.
-However, the importance of seal has changed over time.
+The use of a seal or stamp expresses a company’s commitment to the act or contract.
+However, the importance of seals has changed over time.
 While many companies continue to use stamps, no legal interpretations are made on the seals.